zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 Not all new APIs from React are currently bound in the official `@rescript/react` bindings.
 RescriptRelay therefore ships `ReactExperimental` and `ReactDOMExperimental`, modules with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
 You're encouraged to use this until there's an official alternative.

-This means that you'll need React 18 (in `rc` at the time of writing) and ReactDOM.
+This means that you'll need React 18 and ReactDOM.

 #### A short note on the workflow of using Relay